Basic DCP Job Tutorial (Node.js)

 const inputSet = Array.from('yelling!');

 The work function defines the computation applied to each element of the input set.
-DCP serializes this function and distributes it to Workers, where it is executed independently for each input datum in parallel.
+DCP serializes this function and distributes it to Workers, where it’s executed independently for each input datum in parallel.

 Each Worker receives a single input element and returns a corresponding result.
 Because execution is isolated per input, the work function should be deterministic and self-contained.

-In this example, each Worker receives one character and converts it to uppercase:
+In this example, each Worker receives one character, converts it to uppercase, and also classifies it as a vowel, consonant, or punctuation, using a small local module:

 async function workFunction(letter) {